PTR-W/Fahrradladen/README.md

 + Fixed site.php not immediately loading after successful login.
 + Fixed header.php not immediately loading after successful logout.
 + Two different Headers depending on Login status.
-+ <header> comes now before <main>.
++ Put Header and Main in the right order.
 + CSS Fixes:
    Header was unclickable if the page included "login.php".
-   Buttons on the nav bar were overlapping
+   Buttons on the nav bar were overlapping.

-!
-To do: Save session to file
-         Sign up function

 # version 0.02
-- removed: notenspiegel files
+- removed: notenspiegel files.
 + added files from the "Login" homework.

 # version 0.01